NK-dev-24/LinkedIn_Pro--A-Linkedin-Extension/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Bug Reports
+Found a bug?
+Please open an issue with:

+- Clear description of the problem
+- Steps to reproduce
+- Expected vs actual behavior
+- Screenshots if applicable
+- Your browser version

 ## 📝 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.